hms-networks/flexy-cumulocity-connector/README.md

 Parameter to configure the data poll interval (in milliseconds) to poll the historical data queue.
 Changing this will modify the amount of time between each check (poll) for data.

+#### Queue Data Aggregation Period in Seconds (QueueDataAggregationPeriodSecs)

+Parameter to enable and configure the data aggregation period (in seconds) for the historical data queue.
+To disable queue data aggregation, set this parameter to `-1`.
+Changing this will modify the amount of time between each aggregation of data points in the queue.

+#### Queue Data Aggregation Method (QueueDataAggregationMethod)

+Parameter to configure the data aggregation method for the historical data queue.
+This parameter is used to determine how multiple data points in a single aggregation period are aggregated into a single data point.
+The following aggregation methods are supported:

+- 0: Last Recorded Value (Newest)
+- 1: First Recorded Value (Oldest)
+- 2: Minimum Recorded Value (Lowest)
+- 3: Maximum Recorded Value (Highest)
+- 4: Average Recorded Value (Average)

+_Note: The aggregation method is only used when queue data aggregation is enabled, as described above in the `QueueDataAggregationPeriodSecs` parameter description._

 ### Cumulocity

 This section contains configuration fields which are used to configure the connection to Cumulocity.